About Liminal Light

 About David Southworth

-His poetry is deeply influenced by his love of coastlines—from the shipwrecks and open spaces of his home, to Jersey's sublime St Brelade's Bay, and particularly the rugged Northumbrian coast, where "the sound of my breath against the roar of the sea replaces the wisdom of a lost friend."
+His poetry is shaped by a long interest in coastlines, particularly the Northumbrian shore, where "the sound of my breath against the roar of the sea replaces the wisdom of a lost friend."

 Contact: david@davidsouthworth.net